 Progressing nicely on the project.
 After the splash, installed the bimini and solar panels which are putting out as musch as 17+ volts.
 I had the fridge guy come out and install new brushes in the motor, runs like a champ.
 I still must replace the water pump that supplies cooling to the motor and compressor.
 I have been at it non-stop on the mast though, only occasionally going to the boat at the slip.
-The cut down went well, the welder did a great job, the new electriv lines and halyards are in and I am in the middle of priming and painting it with emphasis on corrosion prevention.
+The new electric lines and halyards are in and I am in the middle of priming and painting it with emphasis on corrosion prevention.
 Today I went down to Florida Rigging and picked up the new standing rigging.
 Tomorrow the final paint and install of some of the fittings.
 I hope to have the mast stepped on Wednesday.
 I'm pn schedule so it looks like it will happen (finally).
 Pics to follow...

 03/21/2010, Stuart, Florida

 Finally was able to put the boat in the water.
 All went well until I realized I did not replace the corroded bolt in the bottom of the raw water sea strainer for the engine.
 Had to postpone leaving about an hour until I found a workable bolt to use as a temporary fix.
 New seacocks and thru-hulls were perfect, bone dry.
 The 3 1/2 hour trip to my slip went flawless as well.
 Made 7.5 knots at 1400 RPM but I had a strong following tide to push me as well.
 Without the help of the tide, I made 6.8 knots at 1500 RPM.
 Engine stayed at a steady 180 degrees, had good steady oil pressure, batteries were charging and the diesel just purred.
 How sweet!!

 03/13/2010, Now in Stuart, Florida